Medically Reviewed

 Meth Addiction Treatment: How to Quit Meth

-Various forms of effective treatment are available to those with an addiction to meth, and the best meth treatment options depend on each individual.10 The majority of people who are addicted to meth will go through withdrawal, and detox is from meth is a first step prior to treatment.3,5,10 Stimulant withdrawal is typically less physically dangerous than withdrawal from some other substances, such as alcohol, opioids, and sedatives.3 However, methamphetamine withdrawal can produce seizures in some people.
-Other potential dangers include suicidal ideation and the risk of overdose upon relapse.3
+Various forms of effective treatment are available to those with an addiction to meth, and the best meth treatment options depend on each individual.9 The abrupt discontinuation or reduction in meth use can cause stimulant withdrawal, which is typically less physically dangerous than withdrawal from some other substances, such as alcohol, opioids, and benzodiazepines.3 However, methamphetamine withdrawal can produce negative thoughts and depression, which may lead to self-harm in some people.10,11 The intense depressive state may lead a person to relapse shortly after attempting to quit.10

-Treatment can take place in several different settings.7,8 Inpatient rehab or residential treatment occurs when you stay at a facility around the clock while receiving counseling and support.
-Outpatient treatment allows you to live at home and attend pre-scheduled appointments with varying levels of intensity, depending on your needs and progress in treatment.10,11
+Treatment can take place in several different settings.6,7 Inpatient rehab or residential treatment means you live and sleep at the facility for the duration of your treatment, which includes structured counseling and therapy sessions.
+Outpatient treatment allows you to live at home or in a sober living environment and attend pre-scheduled appointments and sessions at the treatment facility.
+Outpatient programs vary in intensity depending on your needs and progression through the continuum of care.9,10

 Does Insurance Cover Meth Addiction Treatment?

-Yes, plenty of meth rehab centers accept various forms of in-state and out-of-state insurance plans.
-To find out whether or not your insurance will cover the full or partial cost of your treatment, simply provide your insurance information in the form below and an American Addiction Centers admissions navigator will inquire on your benefits.
+Yes, plenty of meth rehab centers accept various forms of insurance plans.
+To find out whether or not your insurance will cover the full or partial cost of your treatment, simply provide your insurance information in the form below and an American Addiction Centers’ admissions navigator can verify your benefits for you.

 Therapy for a Meth Addiction

-Behavioral therapy is effective in treating meth addiction.1,2 Some behavioral therapy techniques that are commonly used in treatment may include:1,2,10
+Behavioral therapy is effective in treating meth addiction.1,2 Some behavioral therapy techniques that are commonly used in treatment may include:1,2,12,13

-• Cognitive-behavioral therapy, a treatment to prevent relapse by increasing awareness of high-risk situations, developing coping skills, changing harmful behaviors, and managing cravings.
+• Cognitive-behavioral therapy.
+Cognitive-behavioral therapy (CBT) can prevent relapse by increasing your awareness of high-risk situations, helping you develop coping skills, changing harmful behaviors, and managing cravings.

-• Contingency management interventions/motivational incentives, in which tangible rewards reinforce positive behaviors such as attending treatment sessions and not using.
-As you stay sober, the rewards may increase in value.
+• Contingency management interventions/motivational incentives.
+Contingency management involves giving tangible rewards to reinforce positive behaviors such as attending treatment sessions and not using substances.

-• The Matrix Model, which incorporates behavioral therapy, individual therapy, family therapy and education, encouragement to participate in 12-step meetings, drug testing, and positive reinforcement of desirable behaviors such as avoiding substance use and attending treatment.12
+• The Matrix Model.
+The Matrix Model incorporates behavioral therapy, individual therapy, family therapy and education, 12-Step meetings, drug testing, and positive reinforcement.

 Are Medications Used in Meth Treatment?

-There are currently no FDA-approved medications available to treat meth addiction.1,2, 3,10 Meth withdrawal symptoms generally aren’t as medically dangerous or physically uncomfortable as those associated with other drugs, however, so certain medications may be prescribed as needed to manage specific symptoms.
-For example, Benadryl or trazodone may be used for insomnia in a detoxification or rehabilitation setting, and antidepressants can manage intense depressive symptoms.3 Researchers are currently investigating the use of medications to manage cravings or lower the risk of relapse, with early results from a clinical double-blind, placebo-controlled Phase III clinical trial of a combination of naltrexone and bupropion showing promise for people with methamphetamine use disorder.1,10
+There are currently no medications approved by the U.S. Food and Drug Administration (FDA) for the treatment of meth addiction.1,2,3,13 Meth withdrawal symptoms generally aren’t as medically dangerous or physically uncomfortable as those associated with other drugs, however, so certain medications may be prescribed as needed to manage specific symptoms.3 Researchers are currently investigating the use of medications to manage cravings or lower the risk of relapse.1

 Frequently Asked Questions Regarding Meth Use